-A daily egg, litre of milk and prenatal multivitamin supplement, plus a weekly bag of frozen vegetables: together, they contribute to the sound development of an unborn child and encourage families to eat more vegetables, more often.
+A daily egg, 500 ml of milk (2 glasses or 2 x 250 ml) and prenatal multivitamin supplement, plus a weekly bag of frozen vegetables: together, they contribute to the sound development of an unborn child and encourage families to eat more vegetables, more often.

 But the Olo approach is about more than just food: above all, it offers individual support, which is provided by an Olo worker (often a nutritionist or nurse).

 Thanks to Olo’s follow-up care, families and expectant mothers: